jxxcarlson/elm-tree-builder/README.md

   is a data structure which represents graphical image of a tree.
   It is used to render trees to Svg.

-- Tree.Svg: helper functions for rendering graphs.
+- Tree.Svg: functions for rendering a Graph to SVG.